thefranciscook/jekyll-now/_posts/2015-01-01-2015-TMobile-future-tv.md

 title: ‘Future of TV experience’ for T-Mobile
 excerpt: Designed and facilitated a workshop for a group of Customer Experience Directors from 7 countries
 category: Strategic
-tags: [telecommunications, servicedesign, consulting]
+tags: [telecommunications, servicedesign, consulting, international]
 ---

 🏢 Deutsche Telekom (DT, T-Mobile’s parent co.) is Europe’s leading telecommunications provider (73,1 billion euros in revenue, 50 national companies, 60, customers)

-⚡ Deutsche Telekom approached us to advice them in the design of a wokrshop aimed at exploring the industry’s biggest growth dirver.
+⚡ Deutsche Telekom approached us to advice them in the delivery of workshop about the future of thier TV offerings, with *Customer Experience Directors participating* from the national companies.

-💡 I designed and facilitated the workshop following a base journey approach, where we first mapped a journey based on the core value proposition, and later marked the parts specific for various customer segment.
-We relied on their expertise as customer advocates, as there was no budget for research.
+💡 I *co-designed and co-facilitated the workshop with DT's innovation team*.
+We followed a base-journey approach, where we first mapped a journey based on the core value proposition, and later marked the parts specific for various customer segment.
+We relied on the participants expertise as customer advocates, as there was no budget for research.
 It was also my task to organize the logistics (venue, catering) the event required.

 ✌️ The workshop served as an inspiration for a follow-up large scale project.